-This is in response to your July 12, 1989, memorandum concerning what constitutes a release of hazardous waste.
-Your question arose in the context of the (redacted)'s removal of asbestos from property acquired from a third party.
-Specifically, the Redevelopment Agency acquired six properties, demolished the improvements on the properties, and removed over 25 tons of "friable asbestos in a state of releasing to the atmosphere."
-The Redevelopment Agency asserts that Section 25174.7 of the Health and Safety Code exempts it from paying the hazardous waste generator fee required by Section 25205.5.
+The (redacted) acquired six properties, demolished the improvements on the properties, and removed over 25 tons of "friable asbestos in a state of releasing to the atmosphere."
+In your April 6, 1989 letter to the State Board of Equalization, you asserted that Section 25174.7 of the California Health and Safety Code exempts the Redevelopment Agency from paying the hazardous waste generator fee required by Section 25205.5.

 Several definitions set forth in the Health and Safety Code are relevant to an analysis of the action taken by the Redevelopment Agency.
-Health and Safety Code Section 25124 defines "waste" as:
+First, Health and Safety Code Section 25124 defines "waste" as:

-- (a) ...any discarded material that is not excluded by this chapter, by regulation adopted pursuant to this chapter, or by a variance issued pursuant to this chapter. - (b) A discarded material is any material which is any of the following: - (1) Abandoned, as specified in subdivision (c)... - (3) Considered inherently waste like, as specified in regulations adopted by the department... - (c) A material is a waste if it is abandoned by being any of the following: - (1) Disposed of. - (2) Burned or incinerated.
+- (a) ... any discarded material that is not excluded by this chapter, by regulation adopted pursuant to this chapter, or by a variance issued pursuant to this chapter. - (b) A discarded material is any material which is any of the following: - (1) Abandoned, as specified in subdivision (c) . . . - (3) Considered inherently waste like, as specified In regulations adopted by the department . . . - (c) A material is a waste if it is abandoned by being any of the following: - (1) Disposed of. - (2) Burned or incinerated.